underr-ua/ocmod3-path-manager/path-manager-urls/README.md

 # Path Manager - URLs

 ## Description
 The "Path Manager - URLs" extension is for OpenCart 3.x CMS.
-It extend the "Path Manager - Breadcrumbs" module to allowing to manage product and category urls and canonocal links.
+It extends the "Path Manager - Breadcrumbs" module and allow to manage product and category urls and canonocal links.

 ## Features
 * Change product urls and canonical links to one of the following modes: